syncfusion-content/flutter-docs/Flutter/xlsio/add-bar-chart.md

 # Adding Bar Chart to Excel worksheet

+A bar chart is a chart type that presents categorical data with rectangular bars with heights or lengths proportional to the data values in Excel worksheet.

-The following code snippet illustrate how to add bar chart to Excel worksheet.
+The following code snippet illustrate how to add bar chart to Excel worksheet using Flutter XlsIO.

 {% highlight dart %}